 The Casamanya mountain separates the villages of Ordino and Canillo, and the route to get to the peak starts at the parking of the mountain pass Coll d’Ordino.
 You can access it through the mountain road connecting Ordino and Canillo (Carretera de Montaup).

 You can get to the trailhead by car or public transport.
-A bus runs from Ordino to the trailhead and back several times daily.
-Check the schedule and stops here (blue line).
+A bus runs from Ordino to the trailhead and back several times daily (blue line on the map).